Do air-conditioned homes sell for more?

 Where air conditioning is most common

-Benham and Reeves analysed Zoopla listings to find the areas with the highest proportion of properties featuring air-con.
+Benham and Reeves analysed English Zoopla listings to find the areas with the highest proportion of properties featuring air-con.
+Overall, the agent found that 1.9% of listings in England have air-con.

 Rising temperatures could drive demand

-The latest State of the UK Climate report, produced by the Met Office with government funding, found that the past three years have all ranked in the top five warmest on record.
-It reported that 2024 was the fourth-warmest year since records began.
+The latest State of the UK Climate report, produced by the Met Office with government funding, found that the past four years have all ranked in the top five warmest on record.
+It reported that 2025 was the warmest year since records began in 1884.

 Alternative ways to keep your home cool

-If you’re not ready to install air-con, or just need a quick fix during a heatwave, we’ve rounded up other ways to stay cool in sweltering temperatures.
+If you’re not ready to install air-con, or just need a quick fix during a heatwave, here are other ways to stay cool in sweltering temperatures:

 • Electric fans A cost-effective way to tackle the summer heat.
 Bear in mind that they don't actively cool the air – they just move it around.
 You feel cooler because the breeze helps moisture to evaporate from your skin.
 See our reviews of the best electric fans.